jamesli12/evadb-project-1/README.md

 # EvaDB Project 1

+The directory of the project is in the `evadb-venv` folder.

 ## Setup
 After installing the prerequisite libraries using pipenv, run `run_evadb.py` to test out the program